cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Technical Issues
-SPC is inspired by 3D Secure which was designed *before* users had access to cool technologies like FIDO.
+SPC is inspired by 3D Secure which was designed *before* users had access to advanced security solutions like FIDO.
 This heritage also comes with quite a bunch of 3D Secure shortcomings:
 - Awkward UX where you have to punch in your card number everywhere since there "by design" is no wallet (Card Not Present in 3DS terms).
 - Only supports card networks although many countries in the EU have been quite successful in getting away from the VISA/MC oligopoly.
 - No support for PoS payments.
 Google/W3C seem to be fairly alone pushing on-line-only payment systems